Neeraj-Ghodla/Snake-Game/README.md

 # Snake-Game

-Snake Game made in python by using the t-kinter and turtle libraries.
+Snake Game made in python, using the t-kinter and turtle libraries.